ChielBruin/spoofax-latex-tools/README.md

 Add the files `spoofax-pygmentize-core.jar` and `spoofax_lexer.py` in the source root of your LaTeX project.
 You can download these files on the releases page, or take the Python file from the source and generate the JAR yourself by running `./release.sh` in the `spoofax-pygments/`-folder.
-After copying the files, you can use the `spoofax_lexer` in the following way inside your LaTeX document.
 Make sure to run the LaTeX compiler using `-shell-escape` for Minted lexers to work at all.

+Below, you find some examples of how to use the `spoofax_lexer` in your LaTeX document.
+You can find more examples in the [`test/`](test/test.tex) directory.

 ```latex
 \documentclass{minimal}